 If you have any questions about Napa Valley College courses or programs including transfer to the University of your choice, please consult a Napa Valley College Counselor after you have completed the application, placement process and orientation.
-Please be aware of all deadline dates and adhere to all college rules and regulations.
+Please be aware of all deadline dates by checking the Admissions & Records Calendar and adhere to all college rules and regulations.
 NVC Student Services staff and faculty intend to serve you, so do not hesitate to ask for help.

 Note: Students who are 15 years of age or in the 10th, 11th, or 12th grades may attend Napa Valley College with approval.
 Students may also take up to 11 units of college credit per semester pursuant to California Education Code 76001(d).